-Christine Davis was born in Vancouver in 1962.
+Christine Davis was born in Vancouver.
 She has lived in Prince George, Ann Arbor, Lusaka, Paris and Toronto.
 After graduating from York University (Toronto) she attended the College International de Philosophie (Paris).
 She has served on the board of directors of The Power Plant (Toronto) and YYZ Artists' Outlet (Toronto).
 As a founding editor of the interdisciplinary journal Public: Art/Culture/Ideas her editorial work intersects with the research driving her practice.

 Through a cosmological impulse and experimental process her work collides historical materials and contemporary technologies.
 At it's core, as film scholar Olivier Asselin has noted, “Davis’ work establishes a link between artistic abstraction and scientific abstraction – between formal abstraction and conceptual abstraction.
 [F]orm is chaotic ; it is one of those complex phenomena, like climate change and liquid turbulence, which are determinate, but non-linear, and, as a result, remain largely unpredictable.
 As such, it prompts an epistemological reflection on the complexity of the sensible and the limits of the concept… from this perspective, her work is archaeological.”